DLR-RM/RAFCON/doc/tutorials.rst

    and clicking on the state here.
 #.
 Now we change the name of the root state to "99 Bottles of Beer" by
-   entering that text in the input field next to "State Name" in the State Editor on the right site.
+   entering that text in the input field next to "State Name" in the State Editor on the center site.
 Here you can also see all other properties of our container state.
 #.
 Now we are going to create three execution states named "Sing",
    "Decimate bottles" and "Count bottles".
 Do so by selecting the